How to Vacuum a Shag Pile Rug – Cleaning tips for high pile carpets

 Can you vacuum a shag pile rug?
-Isn’t it harmful to your long pile carpet?
-Well, yes, you can clean shag pile rugs; you just need to know the right way to do it safely without causing any harm.
+Isn’t it harmful to the long piles?
+Well, yes, you can clean them; you just need to know the right way to do it safely without causing any harm.

-Shag pile carpets are usually hard to clean.
-Cleaning a shag rug can take much longer than any other type of carpet.
+Deeper pile carpets are usually hard to clean.
+Cleaning this type of carpet can take a lot longer than any other type.
 The main problem is that your carpet threads can get tangled in the brush of the vacuum cleaner.
 In the worst-case scenario, you may need to cut off the tangle and completely ruin the rug.
 If you are lucky, then the knot may come out by pulling some of the threads, often leaving a bad mark on the loosened fibers.

 Shag pile rugs can grab more dirt than you can think.
 It catches small amounts of dirt and germs every time there is foot traffic, not to mention if you have pets.
 Pet hair can be hiding in between the threads of fibers, making it impossible to clean.
 Even if you can’t see all of the dirt, it can be very unhealthy to use.
 So, regular cleaning of a shag pile rug is a must.